pingcap/docs-cn/br/br-snapshot-manual.md

 - `--ratelimit`: The maximum speed **per TiKV** performing backup tasks.
 The unit is in MiB/s.
 - `--log-file`: The target file where `br` log is written.

+> **Note:**
+>
+> The BR tool already supports self-adapting to GC.
+It automatically registers `backupTS` (the latest PD timestamp by default) to PD's `safePoint` to ensure that TiDB's GC Safe Point does not move forward during the backup, thus avoiding manually setting GC configurations.

 During backup, a progress bar is displayed in the terminal, as shown below.
 When the progress bar advances to 100%, the backup is complete.

 ```shell